 The best car loans in Australia don’t always have the lowest car loan interest rates.
-We have a dedicated guide to show you how car loan interest rates work - you can also learn more about how a secured car loan will be one of the cheapest car loans available.
+We have a dedicated guide to show you how car loan interest rates work and how to get the cheapest car loans available.

 In summary, the best car loans in Australia:

 - Are often different for consumers and businesses